Learning intention

 2: Attention grabber

-Ask learners to discuss in partners what communities they belong to that help look after them.
+In pairs, learners discuss what communities they belong to that help look after them.

 Show the Presentation: Who contributes to our school community?